Comparative study of different honeycomb geometries for the suppression of convective heat transfer in flat plate solar collectors

 Mechanical engineeri.
 4 min read

-Design and analysis of a solar-powered desalination system for remote communities....
+Design and optimization of a passive cooling system for electric vehicle battery pac...

 BP